dagonyclark/Day-1/lesson1-part1.md

 * Invalid/outdated data
 * Missing data

 Data cleaning stage require development of a strategy on how to deal with these issues.
-Such a strategy may highly vary between different experiments according to the nature of analytical question.
+Such a strategy may highly vary between different analysis experiments according to the nature of analytical question.
 ![Data Cleaning](clean.png)